 Anxiety is a reaction.
-Anxiety is how we react to worries and uncertainties in life.
-Most people have felt anxiety at different times during their lives – we all have situations we worry about.
+It is how we react to worries and uncertainties in life.
+Most people have felt anxiety at different times during their lives--we all have situations we worry about.

 Anxiety disorders can manifest as feelings of tension and worry, as well as physical symptoms like racing heartbeat, difficulty breathing, chest discomfort, dizziness, sweating, chills, trembling, nausea, or abdominal pain.

 People experience anxiety in a variety of ways--everyone is different.
 You might want to consider therapy if you experience any combination of these symptoms, such that they get in the way of your goals.
 The following are some examples of how anxiety may manifest:

 Therapists can use a variety of approaches to help people with anxiety disorders.
 Therapy is a powerful method and it targets the underlying factors that give rise to symptoms of anxiety and contribute in prolonging the distress.